places-to-visit-in-timphu

 blog-images

 • Spend real time at the Centenary Farmers Market during weekdays when it's less crowded.
 Talk to the vendors about their products.
-Try the ema datshi (chillies with cheese) that's basically the national dish.
+Try the ema datshi (chillies with cheese), which is basically the national dish.
 Most vendors speak some English and genuinely enjoy explaining their goods to curious visitors.

 • Take a cooking class with a local family.
 Several families in Thimphu open their homes to teach visitors traditional cooking techniques.
 You'll learn about ingredients you've never heard of, and cooking methods that have been used for centuries, and probably eat the best meal of your entire trip.
 Plus, you get to see how people actually live instead of just tourist-facing stuff.

-• Hike to Tango Monastery: Tango Monastery when you need to escape the city for a few hours.
+• Hike to Tango Monastery: Tango Monastery is a great place to escape the city for a few hours.
 The trail winds through blue pine forests and rhododendron groves.
 The monastery itself is small but has an incredible atmosphere, and the monks are usually happy to chat with visitors who show respect for their traditions.

 • Archery is Bhutan: If you're lucky enough to be in town during archery competitions, drop everything and go watch.
 Archery is Bhutan's national sport, and these events are serious business mixed with serious fun.
 Teams dress in traditional clothing, and there's as much celebrating and good-natured trash talk as there is actual archery.
 It's competitive but also completely joyful.